kuixu/dl-docker-cpu/README.md

 ## Setup
 ### Prerequisites
-1. Install Docker following the installation guide for your platform: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)
+Install Docker following the installation guide for your platform: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)

-2. **GPU Version Only**: Install Nvidia drivers on your machine either from [Nvidia](http://www.nvidia.com/Download/index.aspx?lang=en-us) directly or follow the instructions [here](https://github.com/saiprashanths/dl-setup#nvidia-drivers).
-Note that you _don't_ have to install CUDA or cuDNN.
-These are included in the Docker container.

-3. **GPU Version Only**: Install nvidia-docker: [https://github.com/NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker), following the instructions [here](https://github.com/NVIDIA/nvidia-docker/wiki/Installation).
-This will install a replacement for the docker CLI.
-It takes care of setting up the Nvidia host driver environment inside the Docker containers and a few other things.

 ### Obtaining the Docker image
 You have 2 options to obtain the Docker image